ijoffe/ijoffe/README.md

 ### Projects Summary

-What follows is a non-exhaustive list of the main projects I have completed alongside a brief description.
+What follows is a non-exhaustive list of the main projects I have completed alongside a brief description of each.

 * [Computer Vision for Beam Analysis](https://github.com/mqp2259/CV4BeamAnalysis): code for my main undergraduate research project, published as a peer-reviewed journal article [here](https://www.mdpi.com/1424-8220/24/9/2923) and available as a web application [here](https://mecsimcalc.com/app/8307937/beam_app).
 * [Affective Prisoner's Dilemma](https://github.com/ijoffe/AffectivePrisonersDilemma): code to perform experiments on the use of emotional agents in the iterated prisoner's dilemma and the accompanying paper, completed as a research course project for "CS 886: Advanced Topics in AI (Affective Computing)" in Fall 2024 at UWaterloo.